-Record Requirements in the Mechanical Power Presses Standard.(OSHA-2013-0010) (RIN 1218-AC80; 29 CFR 1910) On 20 November 2013 (78 FR 69543) OSHA published a Direct Final Rule with an accompanying proposed rule (78 FR 69606), in order to revise a provision that requires employers to develop and maintain certification records of periodic inspections performed on the presses by adding a requirement that employers develop and maintain certification records of any maintenance and repairs that they perform on presses during the periodic inspections.
+Record Requirements in the Mechanical Power Presses Standard.(OSHA-2013-0010) (RIN 1218-AC80; 29 CFR 1910) On 20 November 2013 (78 FR 69543) OSHA published a Direct Final Rule with an accompanying proposed rule (78 FR 69606), in order to revise a provision that requires employers to develop and maintain certification records of periodic inspections performed on the presses by adding a requirement that they develop and maintain certification records of any maintenance and repairs that they perform on presses during the periodic inspections.
 Additionally, OSHA is removing the requirement that employers develop and maintain certification records of weekly inspections and tests performed on the presses.
 Effective date of final rule: 18 February 2014.
+Comment due date of proposed rule: 20 December 2013.
+(NOTE: The direct final rule will become effective on the above date unless significant adverse comments are received by the comment date.)